 Use the show flowcontrol command to display information about all the switch interfaces.
-The output from the show flowcontrol command is the same as the output from the show flowcontrol module number command.
+For a standalone switch, the output from the show flowcontrol command is the same as the output from the show flowcontrol module number command.

 Use the show flowcontrol interface interface-id command to display information about a specific interface.